-Even though Pride is pretty mainstream nowadays, there are still people who ask me what they should wear for that day.
-There’s pretty much no dress code.
-Think about it, a dress code would just beat the purpose of the festivity since the occasion is all about celebrating our individualities, whatever they may look like.
+Even though Pride is pretty mainstream nowadays, there are still people who ask me what they should wear for the occasion.
+Simply put, there’s no dress code.
+It would just beat the purpose of the festivity since the occasion is about celebrating our individualities.
+Whatever that may look like.

-Still, there are things you can wear to make your day easier.
+Still, there are tips you can follow to make your day easier.
 It is, after all, a long hot weekend and if you’re not properly dressed you may not have as much fun as you should.

 It’s June and you’re going to spend a lot of time on the street – it’s going to get hot.
 In both good and bad ways.
 You may be tempted to create or buy a costume for the day – Pride parades are known for their creative outfits, but keep in mind the fabric of the garment.

-Cotton is always a good idea since it breathes better, but if there’s a chance that you might get wet (ahem) then you could also consider a synthetic fabric that dries up faster.
-If you want to learn more about fabrics and which kinds are better for printing, check out the blog post we wrote on the subject.
+Cotton is always a good idea since it breathes better, but if there’s a chance that you might get wet (ahem) then you may want to consider a synthetic fabric that dries up faster.
+If you want to find out more about synthetic fabrics and their effects, we wrote a blog post on the subject.

-You won’t only need to carry your stuff around, but you will also receive lots of merchandise.
-London Pride is famous for giving lots of condoms and pamphlets to its attendees throughout the day and unless you want to carry them in your hands, you’ll need something to put them in (ahem).
+You not only will be carrying your stuff around (like your water bottle) but will also receive lots of merchandise.
+London Pride is famous for handing out condoms and pamphlets throughout the day so, unless you want to go around with your hands filled with souvenirs, you’ll need something to put them in (ahem).

 There’s no need for something fancy here, a tote bag or a drawstring bag will do nicely.
-Check out our catalogue for inspiration.
+Or how about a bum bag?
+They’re cool again — as long as you wear it sideways across your chest.
+Check our catalogue for inspiration.

 It’s June, it’s hot and you’ll be spending a lot of time on the street.
 Take care of your skin!
-Put sunscreen now!
 Trust me, your future self will be thankful for it.